rspatial/raster/README.md

 On [rspatial.org](http://rspatial.org/) you can learn about spatial data analysis with R.

 [stackoverflow](https://stackoverflow.com/) is the best place to ask questions of you get stuck.
-Make sure to include a simple reproducible example.
+Make sure to include a [https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example](simple reproducible example).

 Please send me an email if you have a bug report.
 See `maintainer("raster")` for the email address.